mohanraj-nagasamy/rspec-test/README.md

 $guard -i -n f -c
 ```

 It will watch for the file changes and runs the test for you.
-You don't have to run the tests every time when you change the file.
+You don't have to run the tests every time when you change the files (including tests and the file you are testing).

 ### Step:6 - Open the code in some editor